Recognizing skin breakdown

 Wound drainage is also called an exudate.
 Some normal wound drainage types look like thin clear watery fluid, whereas others may resemble clear blood fluid.
 It’s common for infected wounds to ooze yellowish or green fluid that may be thin to a thick consistency.
 Depending on if there is blood in the drainage from an infected wound, it may leak fluid with a cream-coffee appearance.
 The skin around the wound may be warm to the touch.
 The wound may appear red and inflamed.
 If you see red streaks branch out from the wound, that’s a sign that the infection may be spreading to your bloodstream.
 Infection in your blood is severe.
 Contact the doctor immediately to report this development.

 If you have to care for a wound, it’s important to know the common wound drainage types.
-The drainage color can help you know if the wound is healing properly or if wound drainage is showing signs of infection.
+The drainage color can help you know if the wound is healing properly or if wound drainage shows signs of infection.

 What are some of the things that Cause Skin Breakdown?